Lady Elizabeth Butler1

 M, #13895, b.
 18 January 1676, d.
 18 September 1710

-John Annesley, 4th Earl of Anglesey was baptised on 18 January 1676 at Farnborough, Hampshire, England.1 He was the son of James Annesley, 2nd Earl of Anglesey and Lady Elizabeth Manners.1 He married Henrietta Maria Stanley, Baroness Strange, daughter of William George Richard Stanley, 9th Earl of Derby and Lady Elizabeth Butler, on 21 May 1706.1 He died on 18 September 1710 at age 34, without surviving issue.1 He was buried at Farnborough, Hampshire, England.1 His will (dated 14 June 1708) was probated in September 1710.1
+John Annesley, 4th Earl of Anglesey was baptised on 18 January 1676 at Farnborough, Hampshire, EnglandG.1 He was the son of James Annesley, 2nd Earl of Anglesey and Lady Elizabeth Manners.1 He married Henrietta Maria Stanley, Baroness Strange, daughter of William George Richard Stanley, 9th Earl of Derby and Lady Elizabeth Butler, on 21 May 1706.1 He died on 18 September 1710 at age 34, without surviving issue.1 He was buried at Farnborough, Hampshire, EnglandG.1 His will was proven (by probate) in September 1710.1

 Child of John Annesley, 4th Earl of Anglesey and Henrietta Maria Stanley, Baroness Strange